xbxlxp/Docs/README.md

 ### Building the docs on your machine

-Here are the quick steps to achieve this on a local machine without depending on ReadTheDocs, starting from the main xtar directory.
+Here are the quick steps to achieve this on a local machine without depending on ReadTheDocs, starting from the main bithumbchina directory.
 Note: you may need to adjust depending on your OS.

 ```
 sudo pip install Sphinx